seedubjay/seedubjay.github.io/_posts/2020-12-01-what-do-i-do.md

 ---
 layout: post
 title: You're a Wizard, Harry
-subtitle: what do i even do?
+subtitle: what do compscis do exactly?
 ---

 _So...
 What do you actually do in computer science?_

-I currently study undergraduate computer science at the University of Cambridge, and this is by far one of the hardest questions I get asked on a regular basis.
+I currently study undergraduate computer science at the University of Cambridge, and this is by far one of the most difficult questions I get asked on a regular basis.
 Most compscis ("computer scientists") hear this question from their friends and family often, but the reactions are very mixed.

 There are certainly some who find this question frustrating, and I don't blame them.
 Spending your entire career on a topic and then being asked to summarise it in a punchy one-liner can be a little deflating.